johnwesterman/illumio_core/README.md

 **NOTE: Do the following on SNC0 (CORE0 node in a multi-node cluster)**

 ```
-ctldb create-domain --user-name user@your_domain.com --full-name 'Demo User' --org-name 'Illumio'
+ctldb create-domain --user-name demo@illumio.com --full-name 'Demo User' --org-name 'Illumio'
 ```

-You are done.

-Now, log into the system and start pairing.

-The PCE is up and running at this point.
+**NOTE** Use your own user-name, full-name and org-name.
+The above is simply a template of the command to be used.

+At this point, you are done setting up the core system.
+The PCE should be up and running.
 You should have a clean, freshly installed system ready to pair workloads.
+You can log into the system and start pairing workloads now.

 ## VEN Compatibility Matrix